Skip to main content

 Six PFAS compounds (PFOS, PFOA, PFNA, PFHxS, PFHpA, and PFBS ) were among the list of contaminants that public water systems were required to monitor for under the third Unregulated Contaminant Monitoring Rule (UCMR3).
 All public water systems nationwide serving more than 10,000 people and 800 representative systems serving 10,000 or fewer people monitored for these and other unregulated contaminants during a 12-month period from January 2013 through December 2015.
 In Oregon, 65 public water systems monitored for these PFAS contaminants and there were no detections reported.

-OHA is conducting a PFAS drinking water monitoring project in 2021 at public water systems in Oregon identified as at risk due to their proximity to a known or suspected PFAS use or contamination site.
-The purpose of this sampling project is to make sure customers are not being exposed to potentially harmful PFAS chemicals in their drinking water.
-The analysis is being paid for through an EPA grant and will be done at no cost to the water system.
-The Oregon Department of Environmental Quality lab will be analyzing drinking water samples from select public water systems for 25 PFAS compounds using EPA method 533.
-A list of the 25 PFAS compounds can be found here under the “Method 533” column.
+OHA conducted a PFAS drinking water monitoring project in 2021 through 2023 at public water systems in Oregon identified as at risk due to their proximity to a known or suspected PFAS use or contamination site.
+The purpose of this sampling project was to make sure customers are not being exposed to potentially harmful PFAS chemicals in their drinking water.
+The analysis was paid for through an EPA grant and was done at no cost to the water system.
+The Oregon Department of Environmental Quality lab analyzed 195 drinking water samples from 143 public water systems for 24 PFAS compounds using EPA Method 533.
+A list of the PFAS compounds included in Method 533 can be found here under the “Method 533” column.

 For more information: